jwist/hastaLaVista/README.md

 d <- list()
 d <- appendData(data = d, variableName = "data", variable = bariatric, type = "table")
 ```
-This command will add an item `bariatric` (arbitrary name) to the list that will be named "data" (mantatory name).
+This command will add an item `bariatric` (arbitrary name) to the list that will be named "data" (mandatory name).
 Again it is important to note that the vista is expecting an object `data` that contains objects `ID`, `group`, `color`, `_highlight`, `dataMatrix` and `metadata`.

 ## configure visualization and write the data.json

 It is time now to setup the visualization.
 Therefore an object `v` is created of class visualization.
 The `v@view` allows to define the vista (view) that will be served. `v@data` allows to give a name to the data.json file that will be used to serve the data.
-The `push()` function takes the list `d` and write the json file into the pathToRootDirectory/visu/data folder (see previous section to find out where this folder is).
+The `push()` function takes the list `d` and write the json file into the pathToRootDirectory/visu/data folder (see previous section to find out where this folder is https://github.com/jwist/hastaLaVista#post-installation).
 Finally the function `visualize()` will start a webserver and point your default browser to the correct local URL.
 The function `print(v)` will display the URL if an alternate webserver is used.

 ```r
 v <- new("visualization")